hishamyakan/hishamyakan/README.md

  Hey There 👋

-I am Computer Engineering student and my passion is Software Developement and Embedded Systems.
+I am Computer Engineering graduate and my passion is Software Developement and Embedded Systems.

 <br>